Kruta-Prabhu/Distributed-record-directory/README.md

 Approach used for lookup_node : Base port and offset, where base port is STARTING_PORT

-how to start up each of your Chord nodes from the command line (what arguments are required for the first node and what arguments are required for subsequent nodes)(2 parameters)->
+how to start up each of your Chord nodes from the command line: details provided in the chord_node.py

-chord_node: input is port number of the existing node or 0 to start a new network

-chord_populate->chord_populate <port number of the existing node> <filename(csv file)>

-chord_query->chord_query <port number of existing node> <query to be searched(concat of 1st and 4th colum values)>